Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 - Log in to GitHub;
 - Go to https://github.com/RuiOliveira83/MP3
 - Click on "Fork" - top right side;
-- Create a env.py with your own values and create a MongoDB database with the data keys and types as shown above;
+- Create an env.py with your values and create a MongoDB database with the data keys and types as shown above;
 - Install all the project requirements.
 The information on the project requirements can be found on requirements.txt and this can be done with the command `pip3 install -r requirements.txt`.

 ### How to Fork the project: